Pre-Islamic Arabia: Greek and Roman cultural influence

-Hellenization refers to the mixing between local cultures with the Greco-Roman culture that was spread in the aftermath of the conquests of Alexander the Great.
-Hellenization is believed to have spread into pre-Islamic Arabian culture.
-The earliest evidence of Hellenistic contact in the Arabian peninsula goes back to the 3rd century BCE, but at this time, it is only occurring in Eastern Arabia, as shown by the amphorae from Rhodes and Chios.
-In South Arabia, Hellenization reaches Arabia by the 2nd or 1st centuries BCE.
-This can be seen in the last of the kings of Qataban, who reigned around this time.
+Hellenization first reaches the peninsula in the 3rd century BC, in Eastern Arabia, shown by the amphorae in that region that came from Rhodes and Chios.
+In South Arabia, Hellenization begins in the 2nd or 1st centuries BCE, around the time of the last of the kings of Qataban.
 In the resurgent period of the South Arabian Kingdom of Awsan, during the 2nd or 1st centuries BCE, an evolution of the iconography of the kings is seen: they are transformed from wearing traditional South Arabian clothing to being shown dressed as a Roman citizen would, with curly hair and wearing a toga.
-At the Kingdom of Saba, the traditional Near Eastern norms of iconographic depictions of the gods give way to Roman and Hellenistic anthropomorphic styles around the turn of the Christian era.
-Recently, Latin inscriptions have revealed a Roman military presence as far south as the Farasan Islands, in southwestern Saudi Arabia.
+At the Kingdom of Saba, the traditional Near Eastern norms of religious iconography gave way to Roman and Hellenistic anthropomorphic styles around the turn of the Christian era.
+In Central Arabia, statues of Greek deities like Artemis, Heracles, and Harpocrates have been discovered have been found at Qaryat al-Faw, the former capital of the Kingdom of Kinda.
+Roman military presence, coins, and Greek and Latin inscriptions have been documented in many sites in Saudi Arabia, including invocations of Roman gods in the northwestern Hejaz.
+Many Arabic inscriptions mention the emperor (as Caesar) and Rome or Romans, citing them with the words rm, ʾl rm, or hrm.
+One Arabic inscription accompanies a rock drawing of a Roman soldier in a plumed helmet and lamellar armor on horseback.